RyanHern/JavaFXFinalProject/README.md

-# Only If Death Awaits
+# Only Death Awaits!

 An open-sourced 2-D adventure game.

 ## Quick Start

-This open-sourced 2-D adventure game written in Java, as created intended to play through the story-lines.
+This open-sourced 2-D adventure game is written in Java and JavaFX, the game is intended to play through the story-lines of different scenes.
 Throughout the game, the user has three different pathways, but only one of the paths leads you to survival.
-While running through the game, the user can collect achievements and earn different unlocks.
-Good luck and have fun through Only If Death Awaits!
+While playing through the game, the user can unlock a variety of different achievements.
+Good luck and have fun while playing our game: "Only If Death Awaits!".

 ## Tasks
  Completion of the Game
-- [x] Update Forest Pathway
+- [x] New and improved pathways
-- [x] Added achievements to Town Pathway
+- [x] Added achievements to all pathways
-- [x] Implemented Scoreboard
+- [x] Variety of different pathways and scenes

 ## Version

  V.01
-  The first release for Only If Death Awaits!
+  The first release for: Only Death Awaits!

 ## Authors